Scheduled MonumentsEnglandAn early Christian memorial stone in Lewannick churchyard

 What is An early Christian memorial stone in Lewannick churchyard?

-An early Christian memorial stone in Lewannick churchyard is a carved stone monument of early medieval date, likely from the fifth to seventh centuries.
+An early Christian memorial stone in Lewannick churchyard is a carved stone monument of early medieval date, likely belonging to the period between the fifth and seventh centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016365.

 Who is responsible for protecting An early Christian memorial stone in Lewannick churchyard?